 Initialization of Local Variables¶

-Initializes aspect can be used to specify the set of visible
+Initializes aspect to specify the set of visible

-variables and state abstractions of a package that are initialized during
+variables and state abstractions that are initialized during the

-variable that is not defined in the unit as, in SPARK, a package
+variable that isn't defined in the unit since, in SPARK, a package can only

 Stack example, we could add an

-As flow analysis can also check for dependencies between variables, it
+Flow analysis also checks for dependencies between variables, so it must be

-of a variable or state abstraction is dependent on the value
+initial value of a variable or state abstraction is dependent on the value

-of a visible variable or state abstraction from another package, then this dependency
+of another visible variable or state abstraction from another package, you

 Let's look at this example: